 Her primary focus is the study of Semitic languages and the contacts between Greek and various types of Aramaic, particularly Syriac.
 For her Ph.D. thesis, she studied the technical vocabulary of Syriac rhetoric between the Greek world and the Arabic reinterpretation, and she created a trilingual comparative lexicon.

-At Ghent University, she works on the echoes of Greek novelistic tradition in the Near and Middle East, with a primary focus on the Syriac and Arabic worlds.
+At Ghent University, she works on the reception of Greek novelistic tradition in the Near and Middle East, with a primary focus on the Syriac and Arabic worlds, and she is co-lecturer of the course "Ancient Rhetoric".